Death Row Diaries: Multiple Murders in Tucson in 1996

 David relayed to police what Scott and Jones told him about what happened in the smoke shop and the union hall.

-David Nordstrom served four years in prison for his part in the Smoke Shop robbery having been released in 2001.
+David Nordstrom served four years in prison for his part in the smoke shop robbery, and was released in 2001.

 Scott Nordstrom was convicted and sentenced to death on May 18, 1998.
 He remains on death row today.